Gesiima/dbus-goecharger/README.md

 - **`HardwareVersion`** *(restart)*: go-e hardware generation.
-Only affects the temperature reading (`/MCU/Temperature`) - energy calculation (`eto`) is handled uniformly via the API v2 unit (Wh) in this fork, since `/api/status` always returns API v2 data.
+Only affects the temperature reading (`/MCU/Temperature`) - energy calculation (`eto`) is handled uniformly via the API v2 unit (Wh) in this fork, since `/api/status` always returns API v2 data. **If your device predates API v2 (older API v1 hardware), see the flash-wear warning under "Restrictions" above before enabling `EnableChargeControl`.**
 - **`AcPosition`** *(restart)*: `0` = AC Output (critical loads), `1` = AC Input.
 - **`Logging`** *(restart)*: `DEBUG`/`INFO`/`WARN`/etc. At `WARN`, one line is still logged on successful startup regardless of this setting - see